Be Your Own Physiotherapist At Home In 4 Steps And Save Yourself From Pain

 Q: When should I see my physiotherapist?

-A: If your pain worsens or does not get better after 2-3 days, speak with your physiotherapist
+A: If your pain is impairing your life in some way such as trouble sleeping or moving about, seeing your physiotherapist is a good idea.
+Also, if your pain worsens or does not get better after 2-3 days, schedule a time to visit with your physiotherapist

 Q: What if I can not get to the clinic (eg. I have to self-isolate)?

 A: Telehealth or virtual physiotherapy sessions can be done online with your physiotherapist.
 From the comfort of your own home, your physiotherapist can guide you on strategies you can use to ease your pain.

 A: Most insurance plans will provide some coverage for physiotherapy treatment.
 Coverage varies from plan to plan.
 Patients will typically pay for the session fee up front.
 You will then receive a receipt which you can submit for reimbursement to your health plan.
 Also, if your injuries are the result of being in either a car accident or a work-related incident, ICBC or WorkSafeBC may provide coverage for your treatments